parvpareek/Hack-230548/README.md

 Currency Exchange API
 ------------------------
-For weather data, you'll need to generate an API URL from Currency Exchange API.
+For currency exchange data, you'll need to generate an API URL from Currency Exchange API.

 WhatsApp Notifications
 ---------------------